-Also it is good to note that in the Absolute Write thread about them, they apparently have many re-occurring authors which is a good sign, and they seem to take editing very seriously.
+Also it is good to note that they apparently have many re-occurring authors which is a good sign, and they seem to take editing very seriously.

 Their website is well organized, and their covers are generally good.
 They seem to have some clear ideas about marketing as well.